syed-ibrahim-shikalgar/Web-Design-Homepage/readme.md

 ## Description

->A simple product display home page for a headphone company created by using `HTML` and `CSS`.
+>A simple web design landing page created by using `HTML` and `CSS`.
 This project is hosted on Netlify.

 **Created By**: Syed Ibrahim Shikalgar